astralway/webindex/docs/code-guide.md

 The [PageObserver] computes changes to links in a page.
 It queues `+1` and `-1`  for  new and deleted URIs to the uriMap.
 It also queues up changes in URIs to the export queue.

-### URI Map
+### URI Combine Queue

-A Collision Free Map is setup to track the number of pages linking to a URI.
+A CombineQueue is setup to track the number of pages linking to a URI.
 The `reduce()` function in [UriInfo] combines multiple updates into a single value.
-[UriMap.UriUpdateObserver][UriMap] is called when a keys values changes.
+[UriCombineQ.UriUpdateObserver][UriCombineQ] is called when a keys values changes.
 The update observer queues '+1' and '-1' to the domain map.
 The update observer also queues change in URI inbound link counts to the export queue.

 ### Domain Map Observer

-A Collision Free Map is setup to track the number of unique URIs observed in each domain.
+A CombineQueue is setup to track the number of unique URIs observed in each domain.
 The SummingCombiner from Fluo Recipes combines updates.
-[DomainMap.DomainUpdateObserver][DomainMap] is called when a keys value changes and it queues the changes on the export queue.
+[DomainCombineQ.DomainUpdateObserver][DomainMap] is called when a keys value changes and it queues the changes on the export queue.

 ### Export Queue